FriendUPCloud/friendup/Readme.md

 ```
 The first thing you may want to do, is add a new user : run the 'users' application that can be found in the 'System:Software/System' directory.

-FriendNetwork
+Friend Network
 -------------

-FriendNetwork is included in this project, but must be installed separately.
+Friend Network is included in this project, but must be installed separately.
 It can only be installed on an already installed Friend Core.

-To install FriendNetwork, enter the following command in a shell:
+To install Friend Network, enter the following command in a shell:
 ```
 cd myfriend
 ./installFriendNetwork.sh